Ha-Duong-88/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/80140082/116822172-273dad00-ab32-11eb-9105-64d135e4f6eb.png)

-4) Based on the mentorship-eligibility analysis, there are 280 (1%) retiring Senior Engineers and 275 (1%) retiring Senior Staff eligible for the Mentorship Program.
-This further increases the risk of attrition for these key roles/itles.
-In addition to retaining these critical skills and developing them in the new employees as part of the Mentorship Program, Pewlett Hackard should create a hiring pipeline for these high priority roles as the retirement-mentorship-eligible employees will eventually retire.
+4) Based on the mentorship-eligibility analysis, there is not enough qualified, retirement-ready employees to mentor the next generation of Pewlett Packard employees.
+There are 1549 mentorship-eligibile employees.
+However, there are 90,398 retirement eligible employees.
+For example, there are 280 out of 19,414 or (1%) total retiring Senior Engineers and 275 out of 28,255 or 1% retiring Senior Staff eligible for the Mentorship Program.
+There are not enough mentors for these two roles.
+This also increases the risks.
+In addition to retaining these critical skills and developing them in the new employees as part of the Mentorship Program, Pewlett Hackard should ensure that they create a hiring pipeline for these high priority roles as the retirement-mentorship-eligible employees will eventually retire.